layer-3/clearsync/docs/duckies/TreasureVault.md

 function _requireNotReferrerOf(address target, address base) internal view
 ```

-_Checks if the target address is not a referrer of the base address._
+Check if the target address is not a referrer of the base address.
+Internal function.

 #### Parameters